KentiCopilot

 Best practices in educational materials

-The KentiCopilot initiative goes beyond tools and prompts.
-We want to provide comprehensive educational resources to help developers effectively and safely leverage AI assistants in Xperience development.
+Together with KentiCopilot we provide comprehensive educational resources to help developers effectively and safely leverage AI assistants in Xperience development.
 You can find various materials in the Xperience by Kentico documentation, in different developer guides, or in blog posts on Community Portal.

 We are (and will be) creating: